 Grievances & Due Process

-Students with disabilities who feel they have been discriminated against have the right of appeal.
+Students with disabilities who feel they have been discriminated against in the context of academic adjustments/accommodations have the right of appeal.
 John Wood Community College is committed to providing prompt and effective resolution of questions regarding denial of academic adjustments/accommodations, and encourages informal resolution of complaints as close to the source as possible.

 The College may deny the requests of students with disabilities for accommodations and/or auxiliary aids which impose an undue hardship on the college, which substantially modify academic standards, programs or course work, or those for which documentation is insufficient.